Thai Forest Tradition: Establishment

 Ajahn Mun returned to the Northeast to start teaching, which marked the effective beginning of the Kammatthana tradition.
 He insisted on a scrupulous observance of the Vinaya, the Buddhist monastic code, and of the protocols, the instructions for the daily activities of the monk.
 He taught that virtue was a matter of the mind, not of rituals, and that intention forms the essence of virtue, not the proper conduct of rituals.

-He asserted that meditative concentration was necessary on the Buddhist path, and that the practice of jhana and the experience of Nirvana was still possible even in modern times.
+He asserted that meditative concentration was necessary on the Buddhist path and that the practice of jhana and the experience of Nirvana was still possible even in modern times.

 Resistance

 Ajahn Mun's approach met with resistance from the religious establishment.
 He challenged the text-based approach of the city-monks, opposing their claims about the non-attainability of jhāna and nibbāna with his own experience-based teachings.

-His report of having reached a noble attainment was met with mixed reaction among the Thai clergy.
+His report of having reached a noble attainment was met with mixed reactions among the Thai clergy.
 The ecclesiastical official Ven.
-Chao Khun Upali held Ajahn Run in high esteem, which would be a significant factor in the subsequent leeway that state authorities gave him and his students.
+Chao Khun Upali held Ajahn Mun in high esteem, which would be a significant factor in the subsequent leeway that state authorities gave him and his students.
 Tisso Uan (1867–1956), who later rose to Thailand's highest ecclesiastical rank of somdet, thoroughly rejected the authenticity of Ajahn Mun's attainment.

-Tension between the forest tradition and the Thammayut administrative hierarchy escalated in 1926 when Tisso Uan attempted to drive a senior Forest Tradition monk named Ajahn Sing—along with his following of 50 monks and 100 nuns and laypeople—out of Ubon, which was under Tisso Uan's jurisdiction.
+The tension between the forest tradition and the Thammayut administrative hierarchy escalated in 1926 when Tisso Uan attempted to drive a senior Forest Tradition monk named Ajahn Sing—along with his following of 50 monks and 100 nuns and laypeople—out of Ubon, which was under Tisso Uan's jurisdiction.
 Ajahn Sing refused, saying he and many of his supporters were born there, and they weren't doing anything to harm anyone.
 After arguments with district officials, the directive was eventually dropped.